gitayam/non-standard-dissemination/Development-Non_Standard_Dissemination/4-Implement/Lesson_Plans-sUAS_Leaflets/Lesson_Plan01-Introduction_KeyTerms/Advanced_Organizer-Introduction_KeyTerms.md

     - **Answer**: "Aeronave No Tripulada Pequeña" or "Dron" - usage may vary by region
 6. Question: What are the different terms for "leaflets" in Spanish?
     - **Answer**: "Octavillas", "Volantes", or "Propaganda" - usage may vary by region and context
+7. Question: How would you explain the following in Spanish: "The leaflets will be released at 500 feet AGL with a descent rate of 10 feet per second"?
+    - **Answer**: "Las octavillas serán lanzadas a 500 pies sobre el nivel del suelo con una velocidad de decenso de 10 pies por segundo"
+8. Question: How would you brief a Spanish-speaking team about wind conditions affecting the drop: "Wind drift is expected to be 50 meters to the east at the target altitude"?
+    - **Answer**: "Se espera una desviación por viento de 50 metros hacia el este a la altitud objetivo"
+9. Question: How would you describe the following operational plan in Spanish: "The sUAS will approach from the north, release leaflets at the designated point, and maintain a dispersion pattern of 100 meters radius"?
+    - **Answer**: "La aeronave no tripulada pequeña se aproximará desde el norte, lanzará las octavillas en el punto designado, y mantendrá un patrón de dispersión de 100 metros de radio"
+10. Question: How would you brief a complete mission plan in Spanish: "The sUAS will conduct a leaflet drop at 1000 feet AGL, accounting for 75 meters of wind drift to the southeast.
+The release point will be adjusted accordingly to ensure the leaflets land within the target area"?
+    - **Answer**: "La aeronave no tripulada pequeña realizará un lanzamiento de octavillas a 1000 pies sobre el nivel del suelo, considerando una desviación por viento de 75 metros hacia el sureste.
+El punto de lanzamiento se ajustará en consecuencia para garantizar que las octavillas aterricen dentro del área objetivo"

 ---